beatass/Predict-survival-on-the-Titanic/README.md

 ### Recap

-In this approach we have focused in particular on the survivors of the Titanic's tragedy.
+In this approach we have focused, in particular, on the survivors of the Titanic's tragedy.
 After examination if our dataset has any missing values and checking the features within it and it data types, we begin with the EDA analysis.

 **The bar charts of selected categorical features showed as follow**: